Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/index.md

     ![tfm_image.png](../../assets/images/examples/code-samples/tfm_image.png)

-    In this example, you will learn how to read images from a manual weld scan using the Total Focusing Method (TFM).
+    In this example, you will learn how to read images from a manual weld scan using the total focusing method (TFM).

     [:material-cursor-default-click: Go to this example](reading-tfm-images.md)